aidans/ramp/notes/README.md

 No updates from Richard or Aidan.

-Claire investigated the problem with the mismatched cells and found that Aidan was using an old version and she was using a newer but not the newest version!
-The newest version is [here](https://data.scrc.uk/data_product/SCRC:human/demographics/population/scotland@1.0.2).
+Claire investigated the problem with the mismatched cells and found that Aidan was using an old version and she was using a newer but not the [newest version](https://data.scrc.uk/data_product/SCRC:human/demographics/population/scotland@1.0.2)!

 - [ ] Claire to send new model runs to Aidan
 - [ ] Aidan to make this work with the new files